-- 1. as a factor underlying the childhood experiences until the age of seven and after the age of seven - 2. as a factor which describes only childhood experiences until the age of seven - 3. as a factor which describes only childhood experiences after the age of seven .
+- as a factor underlying the childhood experiences until the age of seven and after the age of seven; - as a factor that describes only childhood experiences until the age of seven; and - 3. as a factor that describes only childhood experiences after the age of seven.

 Concerning the endogeneous latent variables, age at menarche was the only indicator of the latent variable "age at menarche".
 The latent variable "age at first sexual intercourse" comprised also only one indicator, which was the age at first sexual intercourse.
 The latent variable "reproductive strategy" was built to represent variation in reproductive strategies on the basis of the significant variables.
-Factor loadings (N = 365) on this factor were .79 for sociosexual behavior, and .72 for sociosexual attitude.
-Thus, the endogenous latent variable "reproductive strategy" accounted for 62% of the variance in sociosexual behavior and 52% of the variance in sociosexual attitude.
+Factor loadings (N = 365) on this factor were .79 for sociosexual behaviour, and .72 for sociosexual attitude.
+Thus, the endogenous latent variable "reproductive strategy" accounted for 62% of the variance in sociosexual behaviour and 52% of the variance in sociosexual attitude.

-The results of step one of the structural equation modeling tests show adequate Goodness of Fit Indices for the three models with the exogenous latent variables "paternal investment" ( $\chi^2$ (9, n = 304) = 16.47, p > .05), "parental investment" ( $\chi^2$ (9, n = 286) = 14.03, p > .05), and "parental socioeconomic status" ( $\chi^2$ (5, n = 286) = 9.31, p > .05).
-However, none of the exogenous latent variables accounted for a significant amount in either the age at menarche variance ( $\gamma$ between -.002 and .12, t between -.41 and 1.74) or the age at first sexual intercourse variance ( $\gamma$ between -.01 and .09, t between -.11 and .91).
-Therefore, to identify an adequate model not only statistically, but also theoretically, step two of structural equation modeling tests was conducted.
+The results of step one of the structural equation modelling tests show adequate goodness of fit indices for the three models with the exogenous latent variables "paternal investment", $\chi^2(9, n=304)=16.47, p>.05$ , "parental investment", $\chi^2(9, n=286)=14.03, p>.05$ , and "parental socioeconomic status", $\chi^2(5, n=286)=9.31, p>.05$ .
+However, none of the exogenous latent variables accounted for a significant amount in either the age at menarche variance ( $\gamma$ between -.002 and .12, t between -.0.41 and 1.74) or the age at first sexual intercourse variance ( $\gamma$ between -.0.1 and 0.9, t between -0.11 and 0.91).
+Therefore, to identify an adequate model not only statistically, but also theoretically, step two of structural equation modelling tests was conducted.

 In step two, the six models were reanalysed with exogenous latent variables composed of only one variable, which measures the different childhood experiences and conditions until the age of seven.
-The results of step two of structural equation modeling tests show adequate Goodness of Fit Indices for the two models with the exogenous latent variables "grown up with an adult male in the home" ( $\chi^2$ (5, n = 286) = 10.85, p > .05), and "parental investment" ( $\chi^2$ (5, n = 286) = 10.74, p > .05).
-However, none of the exogenous latent variables accounted for a significant amount of the age at menarche variance ( $\gamma$ between -.001 and .07, t between -.02 and 1.29) and the age at first sexual intercourse variance ( $\gamma$ between -.09 and .10, tbetween -.12 and 1.45).
+The results of step two of structural equation modelling tests show adequate goodness of fit indices for the two models with the exogenous latent variables "grown up with an adult male in the home", $\chi^2(5, n=286)=10.85, p>.05$ , and "parental investment", $\chi^2(5, n=286)=10.74, p>.05$ .
+However, none of the exogenous latent variables accounted for a significant amount of the age at menarche variance ( $\gamma$ between -.001 and .07, t between -0.02 and 1.29) and the age at first sexual intercourse variance ( $\gamma$ between -.09 and .10, t between -0.12 and 1.45).